CS6620-S21/D4N-S3Select-Caching/README.md

 3. Heartbeat service - Lookup service uses this to keep track of all the active caches

 ![System architecture]( D4N%20Block%20Diagram.png "Overall system architecture")
-<i>Figure 3: This diagram describes the system architecture after adding the deliverables of this project</i>
+<i>Figure 2: The system architecture after adding the deliverables of this project</i>

 <div style="text-align: justify">
 Here we briefly describe all other technologies used in the project: